-You can use your Trustpilot product reviews in your Google Shopping campaigns, to strengthen the impact of your campaigns.
-This guide will explain how it works.
+Use your Trustpilot product reviews in your Google Shopping ads to strengthen the impact of your campaigns.
+This guide explains how it works.

 Google Shopping campaigns help to promote your online reputation, boost traffic to your website, and find better qualified leads.
 Including your Trustpilot product reviews can increase the effectiveness of your ads, by highlighting your good reputation.

 How do Google Shopping campaigns work?

 You send your product data (including your Trustpilot data) to Google via their Merchant Center and create a campaign in Google Ads.
 Your campaign is then used to create ads on Google and around the web, where potential customers can see what you're selling.
 You can read more about it here, on Google’s support page.

 Google Shopping ads are advertisements that include rich product information, such as a product image, price, and merchant name.
 This product data targets people searching for products similar to what you are offering, then displays your advertisement to them.
 If your product data includes your Trustpilot product review data, your reviews and ratings can be displayed on your ads.

 How do I get stars in my Shopping ads?